Current employer: Sheffield Hallam University

 Inspired by this story?

 If you're interested in studying for a PhD in Performing Arts take a look at our course page to get a feel for what we offer, our research specialisms and who we are.
-You may also be interested in other opportunities available within the wider Media and Performing Arts research area.
+You may also be interested in other opportunities available within the wider Performing Arts and music research area.

 For general information about studying for a PhD at the University of Plymouth take a look at our postgraduate research degree pages.